anapvasconcelos/ResearchArtifacts/README.md

 This repository contains the data and scripts collected and analyzed in the context of a research project that investigates artifact sharing practices in the Software Engineering research community.

-The material is associated with the paper: **Assessing Research Artifact Availability in Software Engineering: A Decade of ICSE through an Open Science Lens**.
+The material is associated with the paper: **Assessing Research Artifact Availability in Software Engineering: A Decade of ICSE and FSE through an Open Science Lens**.

 ---